Paul-Houser/PDZBioParser/BioParser/README.md

   - getFasta downloads the fasta from uniprot.org, and specifies reviewed or unreviewed.

 ## Program Output
+  For now, MotifMatcher-PDZ.py must be run from within the PDZBioParser/BioParser directory.
+All output will be created in this directory as well.

 ### csv
   Contains the number of occurrences and the percentage of the following: